Preparing for Health Care Professions

 Topics on the required Medical College Admission Test (MCAT) cover material equivalent to one year each of college-level biology, physics, general chemistry, and organic chemistry, as well as one term of biochemistry and courses in college-level mathematics (particularly statistics), introductory psychology, and introductory sociology.
 Detailed information about the MCAT is available on the Association of American Medical Colleges (AAMC) Website.
 Resources for other health professions schools is available in the the Health Professions section of the Office of Career Strategy Website.

 Academic performance is an important admissions criterion, but it is by no means the only one.
 Admissions processes and related practices evolve with changing medical education requirements.
 The AAMC states, “Medical schools are dedicated to achieving a system of medical education that prepares physicians and scientists to meet the nation’s evolving health needs, while reducing application barriers and encouraging students from a wide variety of disciplines, majors, and backgrounds to apply to become the next generation of doctors.”
-One example of this dedication is the current transition toward competency-based medical education (CBME).
+One example of this dedication is the transition to competency-based medical education (CBME).
 In CBME, competencies—observable abilities related to a specific activity that integrates knowledge, skills, values, and attitudes—are prioritized over the measurement of knowledge alone.

 Non-cognitive traits evaluated by admissions committees in an application include, but are not limited to, critical thinking, written and oral communication skills, experience with scientific inquiry, service orientation, demonstration of cultural competence, ethical responsibility, resilience and adaptability, and capacity for improvement.
 It is important to demonstrate these traits through your extracurricular activities.
 For a comprehensive list of Yale and New Haven volunteer opportunities, consult the Website of Dwight Hall, the Center for Public Service and Social Justice at Yale.
-Further information about Getting Involved is available in the Health Professions section of the Office of Career Strategy Website.
+Further information about getting involved is available in the Health Professions section of the Office of Career Strategy Website.